kobra140489/MES.Wiki/Troubleshooting-Tips.md

 # Behaviors

 **Does the Grid Have a Remote Control?**
-Ensure the grid you are trying to add behavior to has a Remote Control block that can be replaced by the Modular Encounters Spawner during spawning (or that it is already has a RivalAI compatible remote control).
+Ensure the grid you are trying to add behavior to has a Remote Control block that can be replaced by the Spawner during spawning (or that it is already has a RivalAI compatible remote control).

 ***